How long has it been since you’ve had some screen-free time?

 I’m sure I’m not the only one who has picked up her phone to check the weather forecast, then ended up checking emails, scrolling through social media feeds, and down a YouTube rabbit hole, only to find 15 minutes later I still haven’t checked the weather!

-Be purposeful.
 Make reaching for your technology an intentional choice.
-Rather than a reflex developed from habit, procrastination or boredom.
+Rather than a reflex developed from habit, procrastination, or boredom.

 It’s certainly not always easy.
 Those apps are hard to resist!